 “And yet…HERE I AM!”
 I practically shouted loud enough for the fisherman to look up and avert their attention our way.
 This was on purpose and I could see the perplexed look in his face at the risk I’d just taken.
 Something in me was amused and I could feel the goosebumps on my skin from being so anxious about what he would do about it…

 With a shake of his head and a chuckle he tossed an index card and small envelope my way, rose from the bench, and walked away in the opposite direction that he’d come without another word.
 I waited at least five minutes before picking it up from the bench beside me and unfolding it’s contents.
 My face twisted into fear and shock as I read the words and eyed the photos that dropped into my lap, but I kept my composure and folded all of the documents before pulling a lighter from my pocket, setting it all on fire, and dropping it into the waste bin nearby, I could barely catch my breath and hyperventilated as I took a brisk walk around the bay before boarding the nearby luxury cruise liner I’d been waiting for the entire time.
-I stumbled near the docks and clutched my chest in an attempt to steady my breathing and relax before boarding a ship to take a cruise for nearly two weeks.
+I stumbled near the docks and clutched my chest in an attempt to steady my breathing and relax before boarding a ship to take a cruise sailing around the coast of Africa for nearly two weeks.

 The ship would take many tourist stops in other locations, but the only thing that concerned me was that it would make it’s final stop in Australia.
 That was my next destination and what was better than being “down under”?
 I figured that nobody could track me there but I was wrong before I could even know what being even a little right felt like.
 I boarded the ship with no luggage, no life, a fake I.D. and my dignity.
 My large shades hid my face, along with the scarf wrapped around my head like I’d stepped out of the 60’s.
-I awkwardly greeted everyone who came my way with a shy smile and head nod as I finally found my way to a spacious suite with a large balcony that overlooked the entire ocean.
+I awkwardly greeted everyone who came my way with a shy smile and head nod as I finally found my way to a beautiful and spacious suite with a large balcony that overlooked the entire ocean.

-I exhaled and thought out my next step to becoming invisible again, but one thing was certain…Vince was going to always be my problem until I found a way to fix it.
+I exhaled and thought out my next move to become invisible again, but one thing was certain…Vince was going to always be my problem until I found a way to fix it.
 I cringed as I thought about the photos of Will that Vince obviously retrieved by making his way into my home after The Survs got to him.
 It was disturbing how close he’d gotten to Will’s deadened facial expression and limp body.
-He was tied to the chair the same way I’d left him, except with his head blown open.
+He was tied to the chair the same way I’d left him, except with his head blown wide open.

 I suddenly rushed to the bathroom when I felt the chunks of vomit rise in my throat.
-I’endured seeing many things at this point, but seeing the man I love and nearly married mutilated like that was something no one could ever prepare themselves for.
+I’d endured seeing many things at this point, but seeing the man I loved and nearly married mutilated like that was something no one could ever prepare themselves for.
 I was really planning to spend the rest of my life with him and now he was only a memory and had gotten caught up because of the pain he felt from me suddenly leaving him and attempting to help the wrong people find me.

 I wiped my mouth in exhaustion and let my head rest on my arm over the toilet after flushing down my small lunch of mango and melon from earlier.
 What in the hell was I supposed to do now?
 It was as if so many pieces of my life were being exposed and eliminated all for this damn chip!
-I rinsed my mouth with the cool water cupped in my hands from the faucet.
+I rinsed my mouth and splashed my face with the cool water cupped in my hands from the faucet.
 I wanted to cry when I looked at myself in the vanity mirror above the sink.
 I looked drained and like I lived the life of a person on the run from EVERYTHING.
 There was nothing relaxed about me and every move I made was frantic, frigid, unplanned, and life threatening at this point.

 I was becoming sloppy and desperate to just be out of everyone’s way that I didn’t realize I was only putting myself in more harms way.